-- CM 3.1: The organization is required to implement both parts of this Control Measures (CM 3.1.a and CM 3.1.b) - CM 3.1.a: The Organization implements either CM 3.1.a.i or CM 3.1.a.ii) for FSC US Regions relevant to the Organization's supply area: - CM 3.1.a.i: A representative of the Organization attends FSC US-coordinated Controlled Wood Regional Meetings when they occur.
-The meetings will include the following elements: - Collaborative dialogues including both certificate holders and stakeholders that result in identification of a focused set of actions for each specified risk issue in the region that if implemented by certificate holders will reduce the risk of sourcing materials from lands where the HCV(s) is being threatened by forest management activities and that, when appropriate, includes a range in the level of resource investment required for implementation - Sharing information, as requested by FSC US, to augment effectiveness verification of actions implemented as part of CM 3.1.b.
+- Option 3.2: The organization is required to implement both of the following Control Measures (CM 3.2.a and CM 3.2.b) - CM 3.2.a: The Organization implements one of the two following options (CM 3.2.a.i or CM 3.2.a.ii) for FSC US Regions relevant to the Organization's supply area: - CM 3.2.a.i: A representative of the Organization attends FSC US-coordinated Controlled Wood Regional Meetings when they occur.
+The meetings will include the following elements: - Collaborative dialogues including both certificate holders and stakeholders that result in identification of a focused set of actions for each specified risk issue in the region that if implemented by certificate holders will reduce the risk of sourcing materials from lands where the HCV(s) is being threatened by forest management activities and that, when appropriate, includes a range in the level of resource investment required for implementation

+• Sharing information, as requested by FSC US, to augment effectiveness verification of actions implemented as part of CM 3.2.b.

 NOTE: It is recognized that depending on the information requested, it may not be possible to share it at the Controlled Wood Regional Meeting, and in this situation the Organization shall share it as soon as possible following the meeting.